 Your most requested pages could be responsible for most of the hits to your server.
 Find out where possible stress points are and optimize them before your customers receive a negative experience.

-In Pulse, you can easily determine the most requested pages by navigating to the ‘Performance’ tab.
+In Raygun Real User Monitoring you can quickly determine the most requested pages by navigating to the ‘Performance’ tab.
 You can then view the ‘Most requested pages’ table.

 Now you know what pages your customers use the most, check the page load times with the colored bars on the right of the page URL.
 Is the load time surprisingly slow?
 Find out why by digging deeper.